 2. Use an eye-catching and strong CTA (call-to-action)

-Integrating the app at multiple pages is great, but it needs to stand out to actually be used.
+Integrating the app on multiple pages is great, but it needs to stand out to actually be used.
 These are our most important tips:

 By adding context, you specifically address hesitant visitors in a targeted way and create a clear expectation of what using the product finder entails (you will answer their questions).